ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ## The Hard-Won Wisdom

 **Job Titles Are Meaningless When You're First**: When you're the first engineering hire, you're not just an engineer.
-One moment I'm architecting serverless infrastructure, the next I'm debugging why a student's 3D model won't render at 2 AM because their assignment is due at 8 AM.
-I went from writing code in isolation to being the person professors called directly during exams.
+One moment I'm designing serverless infrastructure, the next I'm fixing critical bugs at 4 AM, and somehow also becoming the person who writes documentation.
 The lesson?
 Being a great engineer isn't about writing perfect code; it's about understanding the human problems behind the technical challenges.

 **Ship Fast, But Never Broken**: In startup land, everyone preaches "move fast and break things."
 But when your "things" are student grades and university assessments, breaking isn't an option.
-We learned to ship at startup speed while maintaining enterprise reliability.
 It's possible, but it requires a different mindset - every shortcut you take has to be deliberate, documented, and fixable.

-**Your Users Aren't Who You Think They Are**: We thought we were building for students.
-Then we realized we were building for professors.
-Then we discovered we were actually building for entire institutions.
-Each level brought different requirements, different politics, and different definitions of success.
-The lesson?
-Always dig deeper into who's really using your product and why.

 **The Best Code is Code You Don't Write**: We integrated with Autodesk's tools instead of building our own CAD viewer.
 We used AWS managed services instead of running our own infrastructure.
 Every line of code you don't write is a line you don't have to maintain, debug, or explain to the next engineer.